Exhibition Introduction, Checklist by Section, and Sample Labels

 Nan Goldin (born Washington, DC, 1953; lives New York, New York)

-Bruce’s Mirror.
+Bruce’s mirror.
 Portland, Maine, 1996

 Color coupler print mounted on Sintra board